Veggie Stuffed Spaghetti Squash Boats

 - Need a dairy-free spaghetti squash recipe?
 Top with nutritional yeast instead of cheese.
 Swap the cream cheese and yogurt out for plant-based yogurt or cashew cheese.

-Yes, absolutely, which is why this vegetarian stuffed spaghetti squash is great for meal prep and postpartum freezer meals!
+You can freeze these spaghetti squash boats, which is why they are great for meal prep and postpartum freezer meals!

 - Crispy Roasted Parsnips